Nicole Love Hendrickson

 Nicole Love Hendrickson is an American elected official serving as the chair of the Gwinnett County Board of Commissioners.
 She is the only full-time and at-large commissioner in the county.
 Hendrickson is the first African-American and person of color, and the third woman, to serve as the county's chair.

 Early life and education

 Hendrickson was born and raised in Providence, Rhode Island.
 She graduated from the University of Rhode Island with a bachelor's degree in psychology.
-She moved to Georgia in the mid-2000's to purse graduate studies.
+She moved to Georgia in the mid-2000s to pursue graduate studies.
 She earned a Master's of Social Work from the University of Georgia in 2007, specializing in community & non-profit planning.